 The lounge is also equipped with:

-Cupboard with games and pastimes for all ages.
+- Games cupboard with games and pastimes for all ages

-The kitchen is large and equipped with a table and six chairs, a full size electric cooker with double oven, microwave, and all the usual small electricals, plus some extras such as a slow cooker, electric hand blender and a mixer.
+Fully equipped large kitchen with a table and six chairs, a full size electric cooker with double oven, microwave, and all the usual small electricals, plus some extras such as a slow cooker, electric hand blender and a mixer.
 But no dishwasher or coffee maker, sorry!